 Conservative methods are always the first choice for treatment, and they can make a significant difference in relieving your discomfort and stabilizing the lower limbs.
-Our expert staff at Martin Foot and Ankle will need to evaluate the affected joint carefully to understand the extent of the problem and all the structures affected by it.
+Our expert podiatrists at Martin Foot and Ankle will need to evaluate the affected joint carefully to understand the extent of the problem and all the structures affected by it.
 This will mean performing tests to check your ankle instability and using diagnostic images to check for bone damage.
 Then we can help you begin therapy to improve your condition.

 Immobilizing, or at least supporting, the ankle so that it doesn’t twist unnaturally when you’re active can help prevent repeated injuries.
 Braces work well for this.
 Changing your shoes or wearing custom orthotics may help stabilize the whole foot as well.
 The most important step, though, will be physical therapy to strengthen the muscles that support the outside of the ankle.
 Gentle stretches, exercises, and balance techniques help build the strength and durability of the supporting structures, so they can control the joint again.
 When the ankle aches, ice the area to decrease the irritation and swelling.
 We may also recommend medication to help with this and to manage the pain.
 If your ankles are too unstable, you may need surgery to repair or reconstruct the damaged ligaments.

 Chronic ankle instability is painful and limits your ability to participate in many activities.
 You don’t have to let it keep you from the things you love to do, though.
-Let our team at Martin Foot and Ankle help restore this important joint.
+Let our podiatry team at Martin Foot and Ankle help restore this important joint.
 Call (717) 757-3537 to reach any of our locations in Hanover, Lancaster, Lititz, and York, PA.
 You can also submit a request through our website.